 Sun Life will waive your monthly premium costs for Optional Life Insurance and Optional Accidental Death and Dismemberment Insurance (for you and/or your spouse and if applicable, your dependent children) if you were enrolled in these programs before your DBP claim.
 UBC’s Benefits Claims & Finance Associate will apply on your behalf to waive these premiums when your DBP claim is submitted.

 You are also eligible for the Tuition Waiver while you are receiving DBP benefits.

 While receiving DBP benefit payments, please note the following:

-- You may add or remove dependents from your MSP, Extended Health, Dental and EFAP coverage.
-To do so, submit the appropriate change form to Payroll for processing.
+- You may add or remove dependents from your MSP, Extended Health, Dental and EFAP coverage in Workday.

 - You are unable to apply for Optional Life and Optional Accidental Death and Dismemberment Insurance (also includes increases to your existing coverage).